 If you don’t have a grinder pump and there’s a sewer back-up or overflow, or if you have a grinder pump but the alarm is off:

 - If there’s a pump, make sure the breaker switch in the pump’s outdoor panel box or in the main breaker box hasn’t tripped.
+If it has turned off and you’re qualified to turn it back on, turning it on could fix the problem.

 - Consider the possibility of a clog in the plumbing line from the building to the sewer service line, especially if the outside sewer cleanout is not full of wastewater (sewage).
 Here is a demonstration on how to check the cleanout.